rotating-roles/templates/README.md

 * Run a meeting (TBD: this could be more detailed)
 * Make sure people stay on topic
 * Follow meeting agenda - address all points
-* Write down action items and assign them
+* Write down action items and make sure the they are assigned
 * Make meeting notes or assign someone on the call to write them down

 ### Why have this role?